Money & Expenses

 If you run out of personal items, such as shampoo or deodorant, you are responsible for purchasing those.
-You should offer to pay for activities with your host family.
 While you are not encouraged to bring excessive amounts of cash with you, it is difficult to get cash sent to you from home.
 Try to bring as much money as you will need for the whole program, and don’t plan to have money sent to you in the middle of the program.

 Carrying money while traveling

 Never put cash in checked luggage.
 Carry it with you in a protected purse or wallet.

 Money can be withdrawn from ATMs, which are in all parts of Seattle, using your personal debit/credit card.
 When you have American dollars in your possession, it is important not to display it too openly.
 If you have problems with money or run out of money at any point in the program, tell a FIUTS staff member immediately.

 Coca Cola 0.5l: $2.00